 It is also important to be mindful that some children are particularly vulnerable to abuse because of their age or their living circumstances or characteristics.
 Disabled children are at greater risk of abuse than non-disabled children.
 Children living in homes where there are adverse parental circumstances may also be more at risk, in particular children living in homes where there is domestic violence, substance misuse and/or severe parental mental illness.
 Children from particularly isolated or new communities may also be at increased risk of abuse as well as those children who show challenging behaviour.

-The government (HM Government Information Sharing: Guidance for practitioners and managers) has produced a list of ‘seven golden rules’ to support organisations and their workers when making decisions about when it is appropriate to share information with others, these are:
+The government (HM Government Information Sharing: Guidance for practitioners and managers) has produced a list of ‘seven golden rules’ to support organisations and their workers when making decisions about when it is appropriate to share information with others:

-- Remember that the Data Protection Act 1998 is not a barrier to sharing information but provides a framework to ensure that personal information about living persons is shared appropriately.
+- Remember that the data protection legislation is not a barrier to sharing information but provides a framework to ensure that personal information about living persons is shared appropriately.